Azure-Samples/contoso-chat/README.md

 ---
-name: Contoso Chat Retail with Azure AI Studio and Promptflow
+name: Contoso Chat Retail with Azure AI Studio and Prompty
 description: A retail copilot that answers customer queries with responses grounded in retailer's product and customer data.
 languages:
 - python